 Teeth or no teeth, all dogs like to chew.
 Try offering your dog a soft rubber chew toy, like a puppy Kong.
 Even if they are just gumming it, they will still enjoy the experience.
 It helps to massage the gums and gives them a fun activity during downtime.

 You can even spice up his chew by adding a small dab of dog-safe peanut butter or coconut oil on the toy.
 It will provide a good tongue and jaw workout for your toothless wonder.

 Many natural chews are too hard for a dog with no teeth to enjoy safely, but that doesn’t mean that he’s totally out of luck.
 There are some chews that are soft enough for your dog to gum, like dehydrated sweet potato chips.
-One of our favourite brands is Hagen Heritage Sweet Potato Chips.
+One of our favourite brands is Crumps' Natural Sweet Potato Fries Dog Treats.